Conrad2134/grunt-node-version-windows/README.md

 #### options.errorLevel
 Type: `String`
-Default value: `'fatal'`
+Default value: `"fatal"`

 The level of error given when the wrong node version is being used.
-Accepted values are `'warn'` and `'fatal'`.
+Accepted values are `"warn"` and `"fatal"`.
 Warn can can be overidden with `--force`, fatal cannot.

 #### options.globals
 Type: `Array`